 - receive team and one-on-one mentoring and coaching

-- experience the Canadian Workplace and meet with local companies
+- experienced the Canadian Workplace and meet with local companies

-- act as consultants empowered with design thinking and service design process
+- worked as consultants empowered with design thinking and service design framework

-- innovate meaningful and useful solutions that were valued by the clients
+- innovated and provided tangible solutions that were valued by their clients

-As for myself, I had gained more experience in trusting my gut in addressing holistic needs of participants and their clients (the companies).
+As for myself, I had gained more experience in trusting my gut in addressing the holistic needs of participants and their clients (the companies).
+The biggest learning for me was that the coaching I had provided made the participants’ experiences even more meaningful and impactful.
 Every hour, day, week, and each cohort brought on different challenges to address.
-It provided the opportunity for me to be adaptable and resourceful on the spot.
-From shifting negative mindset to boosting confidence, addressing fatigue to coaching team work, and wrangling client expectations to coaching healthy mental and emotional wellbeing habits.
+It provided the opportunity for me to be challenged to be more adaptable and resourceful on the spot.
+From shifting any negative mindsets to boosting individual, team, or group confidence, addressing fatigue to coaching team work, jump in as their team lead at times, and wrangling client expectations to coaching healthy mental and emotional wellbeing habits.

 Mosaic BC: Senior Mgr Employment Programs, IWERC Program Coordinator, Program Assistants, Job Placement Specialist